 - When assembling an investment portfolio, the efficient frontier describes an allocation where no other portfolio exists with a higher expected return at the same standard deviation of return (i.e., risk).†

-- The efficiency frontier is where I spend time as an investor in technology companies: new productivity products, novel automation capabilities, and emerging marketplaces and software that change the way we work.
+- The efficiency frontier is where I spend time as an investor in technology companies: new productivity and automation products, and emerging marketplaces and software that change the way we (and our money) work.

 † I wasn't a perfect student in college economics classes, so you may have to overlook imprecision in my definitions here...